Heart Attack - Call 999 straight away, instead of calling their GP or a relative.

 Dr Bhiku Pattni appointed as PEC

-We would like to congratulate our website ‘in house’ Doctor Bhiku Pattni who has been appointed as the member Primary Care Trust, the think tank body that advices the National Health Service in UK.
+Congratulations to Doctor Bhiku Pattni who has been appointed as the member Primary Care Trust, the think tank body that advices the National Health Service in UK.

 Professional Executive Committee (PEC)